 Section 307 mandates that the SEC adopt new standards governing the conduct of attorneys who represent public companies before the Commission, including internal reporting requirements.
 The SEC promulgated interim final rules on January 23, 2003.
-17 C.F.R. § 205.
-The rules establish minimum standards when an attorney (in-house or outside counsel) becomes aware of a material violation of federal securities laws, state securities laws or breaches of fiduciary duty.
-Generally, the rules:
+17 C.F.R. §205 ("Part 205").
+The rules establish minimum standards concerning when, and to whom, an attorney (in-house or outside counsel) should report "up-the-ladder" if he or she becomes aware of a material violation of federal securities laws, state securities laws or breaches of fiduciary duty2.